 - Stopping gabapentin tablets suddenly can cause serious problems.
 Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus).

 - Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.

-- 2. Changes in behavior and thinking Using gabapentin in children 3 to 12 years of age can cause emotional changes, aggressive behavior, problems with concentration, restlessness, changes in school performance, and hyperactivity.
+- 2. Changes in behavior and thinking Using gabapentin tablets in children 3 to 12 years of age can cause emotional changes, aggressive behavior, problems with concentration, restlessness, changes in school performance, and hyperactivity.

-- 3. Gabapentin tablets may cause a serious or life-threatening allergic reaction that may affect your skin or other parts of your body such as your liver or blood cells.
-You may or may not have rash when you get this type of reaction.
-It may cause you to be hospitalized or to stop gabapentin.
+- 3. Gabapentin tablets may cause serious or life-threatening allergic reactions that may affect your skin or other parts of your body such as your liver or blood cells.
+This may cause you to be hospitalized or to stop gabapentin tablets.
+You may or may not have a rash with an allergic reaction caused by gabapentin tablets.
 Call a healthcare provider right away if you have any of the following symptoms:

 - skin rash

 - hives

+- difficulty breathing

 - fever

 - swollen glands that do not go away

-- swelling of your lip and tongue
+- swelling of your face, lips, throat, or tongue

 - yellowing of your skin or of the whites of the eyes

 - unusual bruising or bleeding

 - severe fatigue or weakness

-- unexpected muscle pain

-- frequent infections
+- unexpected muscle pain - frequent infections